dayne/dayne.github.com/_topics/best_practicies.md

 title: Best Practices
 layout: default
 ---
-This is a list of a few best practices I hope to apply to myself and recommend to friends.
-Reality is these are my goals and many times not a reality (yet).
+This is a list of a few best practices I try to apply to myself and recommend to others.
+As much of life these are goals and many times :Reality is these are my goals and many times not a reality (yet).

 # Avoid Suck